 The UK oil and gas industry is in its sixth decade of offshore production.
-Between 2014 and 2019, total oil and gas production increased by almost 20% before falling by 4% in 2020.
-The sector is directly responsible for approaching 40,000 jobs.
-OEUK estimated that in 2020 a total of almost 120,000 jobs were supported directly or indirectly by the UK upstream oil and gas industry with a further 60,000 jobs supported in the wider economy.
+The sector is directly responsible for over 30,000 jobs.
+OEUK estimated that in 2022 a total of almost 120,000 jobs were supported directly or indirectly by the UK upstream oil and gas industry with a further 60,000 jobs supported in the wider economy.

 Contents of this section

 - Government revenues